 - Once an effective technique for analyzing incidents has been developed, that technique can be used for all future incident investigations.

-- A complicated system is predictable; it can be understood by breaking it down into smaller parts, by determining how those parts work and how they interact with one another.
+- It is and can be understood by breaking it down into smaller parts, by determining how those parts work and how they interact with one another.